ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 ![Map updates 1](./img/mapupdates1.png)

 ### Map updates 2 - change of topology
 To illustrate how local map updates influence on the topology, a box was moving in front of the robot.
 There are more data in the local map updates (tiny red squares) which are used in the Central SP for topology update.
-Here it can be seen that one node become occupied and is removed from the topology graph.
+Here, it can be seen that one node became occupied and is removed from the topology graph.
 The edges that are connected to this node are also removed from the topology graph.
 ![Map updates 2](./img/mapupdates2.png)

 ### Map updates 3 - change of topology